Overview

 - Floodplain Development Permit

-- Minimum Finish Floor Elevations (Elevation Certificates)
+- Minimum Finish Floor Elevations (Elevation Certificates) 2 foot above the Base Flood Elevation (BFE).

 Floodplain Development Standards